The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

-School bus transportation for all school divisions in the City of Winnipeg is cancelled when the wind chill reaches -45° C by 6:15 a.m. based on the Environment Canada readings at the Winnipeg Airport.
-The temperature readings can be found at the Environment Canada website (http://www.weatheroffice.gc.ca).
+School bus transportation for all school divisions in the City of Winnipeg is cancelled when the wind chill reaches -45° C by 6:15 a.m. based on the Environment Canada readings at The Forks, Winnipeg (click here for latest readings at The Forks).
 When bus transportation is cancelled in the morning, it will not resume later in the day even if weather conditions improve.

 Who runs the school lunch programs?